fever-ch/http-ping/README.md

 ```
 $ http-ping -h
-An utility which evaluates the latency of HTTP/S requests
+An utility that evaluates the latency and throuput of HTTP/S requests

 Usage:
   http-ping [flags] target-URL

 Flags:
-  -a, --audible-bell                  audible ; include a bell (ASCII 0x07) character in the outhroughput when any successful answer is received
+  -a, --audible-bell                  audible ; include a bell (ASCII 0x07) character in the output when any successful answer is received
       --auth-password string          authentication password
       --auth-username string          authentication username
       --conn-target string            force connection to be done with a specific IP:port (i.e. 127.0.0.1:8080)